getcarina/getcarina.com/_posts/2016-03-02-lets-build-a-reactive-map.md

 ![localmap cray cray](https://cloud.githubusercontent.com/assets/2737108/11907104/8dd9d7da-a5d1-11e5-91de-400307f54a53.gif)

-Let's bring you over to grokking Observables so you can do realtime apps like this too.
+Let's learn more about Observables so you can do real-time apps like this too.

-### Learn you some Rx
+### Learn some Rx

 We're going to go a little crazy in learning how to work with these.
 Pop open a node terminal and `require('rx')`: